LankanHawkeye/BEAR/README.md

 A sample input data file "Randomized.iris.data.2.class.csv" can be found in "input_file" folder.

 Note that, user has option to run BEAR with or without bootstrapping.

+	We have created an interactive script to walk you through the first steps of each of the two steps.
+This will give the user a substantial idea about the arguments being passed into the scripts at the very begining.
+To start the interactive mode, run "Start_interactive_mode.sh" bash script.
+This script will interact with user to get the parameters and file selection.

+	bash ./Start_interactive_mode.sh

 **Option 1: run BEAR without bootstrapping**